xxittysnxx/imdb-chart/README.md

 # IMDB chart

-This is a National Chengchi Univercity Data Visualization Project using concept of SRVis.
+This is a National Chengchi Univercity Information Visualization Project using concept of SRVis.

 https://observablehq.com/@d3/hierarchical-bar-chart@330